BruceEckel/WinterTechForum-hugo/content/welcome-letter/index.md

 2. The WTF Slack

 If you can't find the information on the web site, ask on Slack.
-There are lots of folks there who will answer questions.
+It's full of friendly folks who have attended before.
 Slack is also where we communicate during the conference, for pretty much everything.
 If you can't get the answers you need, you can always email Bruce directly: <https://www.wintertechforum.com/contact/>